Proteiner1/Proteiner1/README.md

 ## My education:
-Graduated from the course from karpov.courses on [Data Analyst](https://i.postimg.cc/BQLWKFqP/1.png),  study at the State University of Aerospace Instrumentation in the field of applied Informatics in the information field 👩‍💻
+Graduated from the course from karpov.courses on [Data Analyst](https://i.postimg.cc/BQLWKFqP/1.png),  study at the State University of Aerospace Instrumentation in the field of applied Informatics in the information sphere 👩‍💻

 <br/>